Who Killed Lucy Beale?

 "Who Killed Lucy Beale?" is a storyline from the BBC soap opera EastEnders.
-It was announced on 21 February 2014 and began on 18 April 2014, when Lucy Beale (Hetti Bywater) was discovered dead on Walford Common from a deliberately inflicted head injury.
-The storyline reached a peak during EastEnders Live Week on 19 February 2015, the show's 30th anniversary episode, during which Lucy's 10-year-old half-brother, Bobby, is revealed to have killed her following a confrontation at home.
-Bobby's adoptive mother, Jane Beale, had covered for him, moving Lucy's body to Walford Common and convincing Bobby that he was not responsible for his sister's death.
+It was announced on 21 February 2014, and began on 18 April 2014, when Lucy Beale (Hetti Bywater) was discovered dead on Walford Common from a deliberately inflicted head injury.
+The storyline reached a peak during EastEnders Live Week on 19 February 2015, the show's 30th anniversary episode, during which Lucy's 10-year-old half-brother, Bobby (Eliot Carrington) is revealed to have killed her following a confrontation at home.
+Bobby's adoptive mother, Jane Beale (Laurie Brett), had covered for him, moving Lucy's body to Walford Common and convincing Bobby that he was not responsible for his sister's death.

 The storyline was revived in July 2015, where it showed how the Beales coped with covering the secret and many locals being wrongfully arrested for committing the crime.
 The storyline reached another peak in December 2015, when Bobby discovers the truth.
 The storyline was revisited again in May 2016, when Bobby brutally attacks Jane, and reveals in a busy pub that he killed Lucy and attacked Jane.
 However, Jane survives the attack – although facing potential paralysis – and Bobby is arrested; he is later charged for Lucy's murder.
-The storyline culminated in the 16 June 2016 episode when Bobby is sentenced to three years custody, in a young offenders institution, for killing Lucy and causing grievous bodily harm upon Jane.
+The storyline culminated in the 16 June 2016 episode when Bobby is sentenced to three years custody in a young offenders institution for killing Lucy and causing grievous bodily harm upon Jane.